+For students who, in accordance with art.
+30§4 1° have received the exception to not be obligated to take all course units of the first model learning track at the start of their bachelor's programme, the binding condition applies to all remaining ECTS-credits taken that belong to the initially taken package of course units of the first deliberation set of the bachelor's programme.
-3° If the student does not meet the above-mentioned condition, s/he is not allowed to enrol with a contract to obtain a diploma for the same study programme again (regardless of the language variety), nor is s/he allowed to enrol for the general introduction preparing students for different study programmes.

-§2.
-Regardless of the contract type and any previously imposed binding conditions and whether or not these conditions were met, enrolment for the study programmes at Ghent University will be refused for students who, after 3 years of enrolment, have obtained less than one third of the ECTS credits that they took up during those enrolments.
+- 3° If the student does not meet the above-mentioned condition, s/he is not allowed to enrol with a contract to obtain a diploma for the same study programme again (regardless of the language variety), nor is s/he allowed to enrol for the general introduction preparing students for different study programmes. - §2.
+The student will be refused if the information in the file shows that a subsequent enrolment in higher education will not yield a positive result, regardless of the contract type and regardless of previously imposed binding conditions whether or not they have been met.
+A student who, after three years of enrolment, has obtained less than one third of the ECTS-credits taken during those enrolments, is suspected of not being able to achieve a positive result in a new enrolment, and will therefore be refused. - §3.

-\$3.
 For contracts to obtain credits, enrolment is refused for students who have enrolled twice for said course unit without obtaining the credit certificate.
-This provision is valid irrespective of whether or not the previous enrolment was under a contract to obtain credits or a contract to obtain a diploma.
+This provision is valid irrespective of whether or not the previous enrolment was under a contract to obtain credits or a contract to obtain a diploma. - §4.

-§4.
 For students who are terminating their contract (cf. article 34) or are removing course units from an established curriculum (cf. article 30), the following applies: